browserengineering/book/book/styles.md

 override earlier ones and we want user styles to take priority.[^10]

 Now our CSS engine should handle some real-world web pages, like this one, properly, including changing some margins and paddings.
-If you\'ve implemented background and border colors in prior posts, you should also see a light-gray background for the page.
+If you\'ve implemented the exercises on background and border colors, you should also see a light-gray background for the page.

 Styles for inline layout
 ========================